 Areas of counselling I deal with

-Counselling sessions are approx 50 minutes and are £30 per session.
-I have a concession rate for students and people on low income of £25 per session, couples counseling £40 per session.
+Counselling sessions are approx 50 minutes and are £40 per session, couples counselling £50 per session.

 Sessions to be held weekly or fortnightly depending on what you require.

-Day, evenings and weekends appointments available for counselling and supervision.
+Day and evenings appointments available for counselling and supervision.

 My Lime Kiln Way office has disabled access.